-All eight Lake Regional primary care clinics — Camdenton, Eldon, Iberia, Lake Ozark, Laurie, Lebanon, Macks Creek and Osage Beach — provide flu shots for established patients during regular office hours.
+All seven Lake Regional primary care clinics — Camdenton, Eldon, Iberia, Lake Ozark, Laurie, Lebanon and Osage Beach — provide flu shots for established patients during regular office hours.
 Scheduled appointments are preferred.

-Flu shots are available at all five Lake Regional Pharmacy locations — Camdenton, Eldon, Lake Ozark, Laurie and Osage Beach.
-The quadrivalent vaccine is $22; the high-dose trivalent vaccine is $60.
+Lake Regional Pharmacy offers flu shots at each of its five locations: Camdenton, Eldon, Lake Ozark, Laurie and Osage Beach.
+The quadrivalent vaccine is $26; the high-dose trivalent vaccine (recommended only for seniors 65 years and older) is $65.
 Medicare and most insurance plans cover the cost.
-High-dose is recommended only for seniors 65 years and older.
-Children must be at least 12 years old to receive a pharmacy flu shot.
+Children must be at least 7 years old to receive a pharmacy flu shot.

 Lake Regional Occupational Medicine offers flu vaccination services for area employers.
-Businesses can send employees to either the Osage Beach or Lebanon clinic location.
-Flexible payment options are available, including direct bill, insurance billing and cash payments.
+Businesses can send employees to either the Osage Beach, Eldon or Lebanon clinic location.
+Flexible payment options are available, including invoice billing and clinic vouchers.
 Also, small businesses may use vouchers to send employees to the clinic.
-For more information, contact Occupational Medicine clinic manager Rachel Bailey at 573.348.8045.
+For more information, contact Occupational Medicine clinic manager Rachel Bailey at 573.348.8045 or 417.991.3103.

 Tips for Preventing and Treating the Flu

 Know the signs of flu.
 Suspect the flu if you suddenly feel sick with some or all of the following symptoms: fever, cough, sore throat, runny or stuffy nose, body aches, headaches, chills and fatigue.
 Flu symptoms usually come on suddenly, tend to be severe and last longer than cold symptoms.
 Usually, most symptoms are gone after five days, although cough and weakness may continue for a week or two.